Behavioral Health Support: AAS

 The Behavioral Health Support Associate in Applied Science provides a pathway for entry-level positions within the helping professions.
 The program includes a general education component as well as a concentration in the skills necessary to work in mental health.
 The hands-on practicum experiences in community settings prepare students for Community Support Specialist positions in mental health settings, assisting clients with behavioral and mental health diagnoses.
 Graduates of this program are qualified for entry-level positions in state, county, and local human service agencies, substance use disorder facilities, community mental health centers, hospitals, schools, and other identified agencies.
 The Behavioral Health Support program is designed to prepare students for employment in the State of Missouri.

-NOTE: Applicants are required to complete a criminal background check and have a valid driver's license to participate in practicum experiences.
-Additional requirements such as drug screens, immunizations, and vaccinations may be necessary at some practicum sites.
+NOTE: Practicum experience requires a criminal background check and have a valid driver's license to participate.
+Additional requirements such as drug screens, immunizations, and vaccinations may be necessary.

 Locations.
 This program is offered at Florissant Valley and Forest Park by taking a mixture of face-to-face and online courses.